 Other property owned (OPO) consists primarily of assets once pledged as loan collateral that were acquired through foreclosure or deeded to the Bank (or a lender group) in satisfaction of secured loans.
 OPO may be comprised of real estate, equipment, and equity interests in companies or partnerships.
-OPO increased \$199 thousand since December 31, 2018 and totaled \$3.0 million at December 31, 2019.
-At December 31, 2019, the OPO balance consisted primarily of one real estate holding in the forestry segment totaling \$2.6 million (84.71 percent of the total OPO balance).
-See discussion of OPO expense in the Noninterest Expenses section below.
+The Bank had no OPO at December 31, 2020, a decrease of \$3.0 million from December 31, 2019.